Beat The Kumora

 It’s combination of internal rotation of the shoulder and anterior migration of the humeral head.
 What??
 See below:

 When you combine these two positions, the result is a deep searing pain in the socket and the front of the shoulder.
 In addition to this, there is an anatomic whole in the front of the shoulder capsule (for blood vessels and nerves to pass through), and the head of the humerus wants to pop right through it.
 That’s why most dislocations occur anteriorly (in front).
+This is exactly what the Kumora takes advantage of.

 So, what to do?
 Get more internal rotation.
 The more range of motion in internal rotation, the more you can tolerate the Kumora without tapping out.
 In addition, you have to fix the relationship of the ball and socket joint.
 Fighters famously have rounded shoulders which is already putting you near that position of dislocation.
 Just look at Connor McGregor: